DAIMONYA Daruma Wishing Dolls

 This Is How It Works:

 - Decide on a specific goal you are determined to achieve.

 - Both eyes of the Daruma doll are blank.
 Draw one eye to signify your commitment to achieve your specific goal.

 - Place the Daruma doll somewhere visible in your home/office so you are constantly reminded to work on your goal while it also focuses on your goal.

 - Once you have achieved your goal, you can draw in the Daruma doll’s other eye to complete it and thank it for its good omen.

-The doll is modeled after Bodhidarma, the founder of the Zen sect of Buddhism.
+The doll is modelled after Bodhidarma, the founder of the Zen sect of Buddhism.
 The Daruma varies in design depending on region and artist, but the traditional Daruma doll represents the silhouette of Bodhidarma in deep meditation, sitting in the customary Zazen posture.
-This posture in Zen meditation clears the mind of distracting thoughts in an attempt to recognize the truth by mental concentration – a perfect condition to focus on one’s goals.
+This posture in Zen meditation clears the mind of distracting thoughts in an attempt to recognise the truth by mental concentration – a perfect condition to focus on one’s goals.